pyedifice/pyedifice/README.md

 Edifice uses Qt under the hood, and both PyQt6 and PySide6 are supported.
 Note that PyQt6 is distributed with the *GPL* license while PySide6 is distributed under the more flexible *LGPL* license.

 See [PyQt vs PySide Licensing](https://www.pythonguis.com/faq/pyqt-vs-pyside/).

+> ### Can I use PySide for commercial applications?
+> Yes, and you don't need to release your source code to customers.
+The LGPL only requires you to release any changes you make to PySide itself.

 ## Version History / Change Log / Release Notes